Gunungrejo, Way Ratai, Pesawaran

 Gunungrejo is a village in the Way Ratai, Pesawaran, Pesawaran Regency, Lampung Province, Indonesia.
 It was initially a hamlet in Desa Wates Way Ratai.

 History

 Initially Gunungrejo was a hamlet in Desa Wates Way Ratai which know as ANGLO (AFDELING name in Way Ratai rubber plantation).
-In 23 October 1986, Dusun Gunungrejo officially reformed to a new administrative district of Desa persiapan Gunungrejo, which contains 12 Dusun: Kalipasir I, Kalipasir II, Gunungrejo, Kaliawi, Fajarbulan, Gunungsari, Lebaksari, Tamansari, Totoharjo, Merawan, Sidorejo and Candipuro.
+On 23 October 1986, Dusun Gunungrejo officially reformed to a new administrative district of Desa persiapan Gunungrejo, which contains 12 Dusun: Kalipasir I, Kalipasir II, Gunungrejo, Kaliawi, Fajarbulan, Gunungsari, Lebaksari, Tamansari, Totoharjo, Merawan, Sidorejo and Candipuro.

 In 2013, Desa Gunungrejo reformed into 3 village: